 The International Futsal Alliance with members from every continent has now been formed with its Under 17 World cup being hosted by Scotland in 2016.
 Over 60 countries worldwide are now part of this organization providing to our members’ plenty of opportunities and pathways for advancing their game of Futsal.
 It is hoped that one day, Futsal may even be held at the Olympics.

 AFA is still offering 17, 20, Women’s and Men ‘s World cup and other world-class games such as the Pacific Cup, Borneo Cup and China Cup which is similar to the Asian cup, as extra pathways for its members.

 In 2016 our Australian Under 17 Boys with 7seven local boys from Newcastle and the Central coast won the Under 17 World Cup held in Scotland.

-In the same year our President George Poulos was appointed ASA Men’s Senior coach leading into the World cup to be held in 2019 in Argentina!
+In the same year, President George Poulos was appointed ASA Men’s Senior coach leading into the World cup to be held in 2019 in Argentina!

 In 2017 our Australian Women’s team, with one of our local girls, were Runners up in the Women’s world cup held in Spain.

 In 2017 the Newcastle Titans, as National club and state champions will be competing in the IFA version of the Asian Cup in China.

 In 2018 the Youth World cup will be held in Spain for both women and men.
 Our NNSW Women’s coordinator Mick Psaris will be coaching the Girls and our NNSW Futsal manager Manny Tserepas will be the assistant coach for the Youth Men.